-It is worth mentioning, however, that there has been an almost unprecedented number of Material Change of Circumstances Appeals lodged by ratepayers because of the effect of COVID-19 on their businesses.
-This has resulted in 2,878 appeals being lodged for 2019/20, compared with 306 for 2018/19; to further add to the pressures on the organisation, these appeals, by law, require to be dealt with by March 2021, whilst still attending to the remaining outstanding 2017 revaluation appeals.
-This is a huge demand on staff, particularly when the number of staff able to carry out the disposal of these appeals is fewer than the core structure requires.

-Progress on these appeals will be closely monitored by the management team and it may be the case that staff will be asked to work overtime if they can.
-This issue has been reflected in the Risk register.
+It is worth mentioning, as noted above, that there has been an almost unprecedented number of Material Change of Circumstances Appeals lodged by ratepayers because of the effect of COVID-19 on their businesses.
+This has resulted in 2,376 appeals being lodged for 2020/21 and 3,552 lodged for 2019/20, compared with 306 for 2018/19; to further add to the pressures on the organisation, with disposal dates either December 2021 or March 2022.
+Progress on these appeals will be closely monitored by the management team and staff may be asked to work overtime if they can.